-Solving society's most challenging problems-from responding to natural disasters to improving human health and well-being, from protecting national security to making sense of big data, from exploring the connections between gender and technology to utilizing GIS for humanitarian efforts-calls for approaches that transcend traditional disciplinary boundaries.
+Solving society's most challenging problems-from responding to natural disasters to improving human health and well-being; from protecting national security to making sense of big data in community and scientific settings; from exploring the connections between gender and technology to finding novel ways to use artificial intelligence in socially responsible ways-calls for approaches that transcend traditional disciplinary boundaries.
 Precise computational models are needed to learn from the vast datasets available.
-Scientific theory needs to describe the complex relationships we encounter in the ecosystem we live in, one that includes complex and overlapping networks with an increasing number of virtual friends, collaborators, and customers.
+Scientific theory needs to describe the complex relationships we encounter in the ecosystem we inhabit, one that includes complex and overlapping networks with an increasing number of virtual friends, collaborators, and customers.

-At Penn State's College of Information Sciences and Technology (IST), you will receive multidisciplinary training to prepare you to address complex issues related to technology and society.
+At Penn State's College of Information Sciences and Technology (IST), you will receive a multidisciplinary education that prepares you to address complex issues related to technology and society.
 Our graduate students come from a variety of backgrounds, including computer science, engineering, psychology, sociology, economics, philosophy, visual arts, and math.
+The students work with graduate faculty distributed across four focus areas: Human-Centered Design and Development; IST and Security Risk Analysis; Cybersecurity; and Data Sciences.

-The College of IST's faculty and graduate students engage in cutting-edge research in areas such as human-centered design, artificial intelligence and cognitive science, health- and bio-informatics, and psychology of terrorism, to name just a few.
-We excel in security informatics (or cybersecurity) research, exploring how we can better protect companies from cyber-attacks and nations from cyber war.
+The College of IST's faculty and graduate students engage in cutting-edge research in areas such as human-centered design of software, devices and platforms; artificial intelligence and cognitive science; computer security and information privacy; health- and bio-informatics; and the sociology of disaster response, to name just a few.
+We excel in cybersecurity research, exploring how we can better protect companies from cyber-attacks and nations from cyber war.
 We examine information retrieval, search engines, and big data as a means to understand complex knowledge and societal and economic relationships.
 We study cognition and human-computer interfaces in order to comprehend how an individual's abilities and limitations fit into a connected world full of technology.
-To succeed in all of these areas, as a graduate student in IST you will develop important skills in math, computer science, and social and behavioral sciences.
+To succeed in all of these areas, as a graduate student in IST you will develop important skills in the computer and data sciences, as well as in the social and behavioral sciences.
 You will learn how to analyze qualitative and quantitative effects in data, and be able to understand, test, and contribute to scientific theory.